roitberg-group/torchani-amber/README.md

 Many experimental options are also available for ML/MM.
 Please don't use experimental options unless you are a developer or you know exactly what you are doing, they are not extensively tested and we make no guarantees or claims regarding the results obtained with them.
-For more information consult the developer *dev notes on ML/MM*.
+For more information consult the [ML/MM developer notes](/README_MLMM_DEV.md).

 ## Limitations

-The following are not yet supported:
+The following are not yet supported, although it is possible that some of these limitations will be lifted in the future:

-- Generalized Born dynamics
+- Implicit solvent Generalized Born dynamics.
+Only `igb = 0` (PBC) and `igb = 6` (no
+  PBC, vacuum) are supported.
 - Constant pH and constant redox potential dynamics
 - Thermodynamic integration (TI)
 - External electric fields
 - Berendsen barostat for NPT dynamics.

-It is possible that some of these limitations will be lifted in the future.
-The only compatible flags for `igb` in the Amber `&ctrl` namelist are `igb = 0` (PBC, vacuum) and `igb = 6` (no PBC, vacuum).

 ## Support for custom models